 Aren’t you tired of reading article after article that does nothing but lay the blame of our faltering country at the feet of the opposing political party?
 Valid or not, it is redundant and counterproductive.
 Aren’t we all tired of the name calling, the bomb throwing, the gotcha moments and the general attitude of us versus them?
 Exactly where has this gotten us?
 As if any of us truly believe that all Democrats want to spend the country into Armageddon and that all Republicans want your ailing grandma to die in the street.
 Maybe you disagree, but I find this type of rhetoric lazy.
 Sure, people are going to disagree on politics.
 In fact, we should disagree!
 Passionate, open-minded disagreement is essential and it has the potential to “produce higher levels of political engagement, tolerance, and compromise among competing viewpoints.”
-Don’t believe me, read. »
+Don’t believe me, read this.

 Greetings from the Poetry department!